-Our goal is a plan for everyone, regardless of whether or not they are current users of the system.
+The plan was written to serve everyone, regardless of whether or not they are current users of the system.
 We want our updated plan to reflect the community and set an example for communities around us.

 December Meeting Video Footage & SURVEY

 To view or download the full document (13 MB), please follow link below.